jmbhughes/solarannotator/README.md

 It allows for viewing different SUVI channels with different configurations, e.g. one color versus three color.
 When you wish to annotate, simply draw on top of this window after selecting the desired theme radio button.

+The preview controls allow you to select the minimum and maximum percentile shown as well as scale the image by raising all pixels to the selected power.

 ## Future
 This tool is still under development.
 There are many features coming.